Alana-C/d683-advanced-ai-and-ml/README.md

 The preprocessed data is available in the 'mushrooms.csv' file, and the preprocessing code is available in the 'preprocessing.py' file.
 Both files are available in the data folder.

-_Note: Remember to commit with a message and push your work to GitLab._

-### Model Training
+### B2-B4: Model Training

-_B2.
-Build the AI/ML algorithm._
 B2.
 The AI/ML algorithm has been built in the 'model.py' file.

-_B3.
-Train the model using the AI/ML algorithm._
 B3.
 The above model has been trained.

-_B4.
-Evaluate model accuracy using metrics like accuracy, precision, recall, and F1 score._
 B4.
 Model Has Been Evaluated:
 - Accuracy Percentage (number correct / number tested): 100%
 - Precision (number true positive / number true positive + number false positive): 100%
 - Recall (number total positive / number total positive + number false negative): 100%
 - F1 Score (harmonic mean of precision and recall): 100%

-_Note: Remember to commit with a message and push your work to GitLab._

-### Model Optimization
+### B5-B6: Model Optimization

-_B5.
-Apply cross-validation techniques._
 B5.
 Cross-validation techniques (repeated stratified k-fold cross validation and hold validation) have been used to verify that accuracy, precision, recall, and f1 scores remain constant for all folds.

-_B6.
-Use hyperparameter tuning to optimize the model._
 B6.
 Hyperparameter tuning has been applied by finding the minimum value for hyperparameters "n_estimators" and "max-depth" that matches the evaluation scores in B4.
 This will make model generation, fitting, and prediction quicker without hurting performance.
 - Optimized n_estimators: 3
 - Optimized max_depth: 10

-_Note: Remember to commit with a message and push your work to GitLab._

-### Readme File
+## C: Readme File

-_C.
-Complete the README file provided in GitLab to include the following:_

-_C1. requirements (software, hardware, etc.)_
 C1.
 Requirements to run this AI/ML program are as follows:
 - The complete code of this program, including:
   - 'data' folder and contents